MartezMcDaniel/Restaurant-Finder/README.md

 ##  Getting Started/Installation Instructions:

-1. Go to my app urel: https://martez-food-finder.herokuapp.com/
+1. Go to my app url: https://martez-food-finder.herokuapp.com/
 2. Go to search bar and type in a restaurant cuisine.
 3. Page will render a card displaying the results.
 4. You can click on the menu tab to be directed to a menu of the restutant.